ShreyRupani/Talks/README.md

 # Talks
 A collection of talks I've given, my learnings from them, and preparatory material for them.
-The idea for the folder structure as well as the tips on preparation came from Parimala Hariprasad(@PraiHariprasad).
+The idea for the folder structure as well as the tips on preparation came from [Parimala Hariprasad](https://twitter.com/PariHariprasad).
 I just added the VCS to it.

 ## Some Resources
 1. https://scottberkun.com/category/public-speaking/